 If you’re looking for a spicy addition to your cooking, horseradish may be the herb for you!
 This herb is easy to grow and can be harvested fresh any time of year.

-Horseradish is a rugged, cold-hardy perennial that grows exceptionally well in areas that experience harsh winters.
+Horseradish is a rugged, cold-hardy perennial vegetable that grows exceptionally well in areas that experience harsh winters.
 This winter period forces the plants into dormancy and encourages more vigorous growth the following year.

 Many people confuse horseradish with wasabi.
 To be fair, wasabi is often referred to as Japanese horseradish.